 When selecting a 4WD to rent, you should also consider the size of your group, and the amount of luggage you will be carrying on your trip.
 You can then decide whether you want an economy or compact car which fits only a few people or a mid-size to full-size car which can hold more people (up to 5 or 6) and luggage.

-Is March a good time to go to Iceland?
+Is March a Good Time To Go to Iceland?

 Despite being one of the colder months, March is a great time to visit Iceland.
 Firstly, it is perfectly placed between the cold winter months and extremely busy summer months without being too far to either extreme.
+And that means smaller crowds and often better prices than summer.

 Secondly, there are tons of exciting winter activities still going on that you can indulge in, like whale watching and glacier ice caving.
 Thirdly, the shorter days and longer nights mean that you could see the Northern Lights if you get lucky.
 Finally, it is also a great time to indulge in one of Iceland’s many hot springs and spas.

-What to do in Iceland in March
+Best Things to Do in Iceland in March

 There are a slew of fun activities to do in Iceland in March that cater to every possible tourist taste, from adventure to relaxation and everything in between.
 Here are a few of our top recommendations.

-1. See the northern lights
+1. See the Northern Lights

-2. Glacier hiking
+2. Glacier Hiking

 Just as fortune favours the bold, Iceland favours the adventurous.
 Glacier hiking in Iceland at any point in the country’s winter is a wonderful and rewarding experience for thrill seekers.
 Since March is technically part of winter season it’s great time to enjoy this activity.